Skip to content

 Claim

 A lease an agent takes on a unit of work before doing it, carrying a scope, a status, an epoch, and an optional checkpoint.
-The hub refuses a claim whose scope overlaps a live one, so two agents never work the same files.
+The hub refuses a claim whose scope overlaps a live one.
+Provider hooks and the staged Git check separately enforce that authority on their documented mutation surfaces.

 Lease